The Telehealth Market: Size, Penetration & Potential Employer Cost Savings

 - Shortages of physicians in rural areas are high, and increasing.
 While approximately 15% of the U.S. population lives in rural areas, only 10% of the nation’s physicians practice in rural areas.

 - Growing Shortage of Specialists: In rural America, shortages of specialists are particularly acute; with an estimated 40 specialists for every 10,000 Americans living in rural areas, as compared to 134 per every 10,000 urban residents.

 - Average Usage: First Stop Health’s average usage rate, across its entire employer base, averaged 52% in 2017, seven times the industry average for telemedicine services purchased by employers directly.

 - Average Consult Wait Time: The average wait time for a call-back for First Stop Health virtual consultation is less than five minutes.

-- Health Care Savings and ROI: With an average usage rate of 50%, First Stop Health saves a typical employer, with 1000 employees, $95,388 by redirecting care to appropriate lower-cost alternatives; which yields an average ROI of 60%.
+- Health Care Savings and ROI: With an average utilization rate of 52%, First Stop Health saves a typical employer, with 1000 employees, $112,500 by redirecting care to appropriate lower-cost alternatives; which yields an average ROI of 115%.
 These savings do not include any estimates for the value of avoided follow-up visits, increased employee productivity, reduced claims experience or intangible employee benefits, like improved health through earlier treatments and reduced stress.